samuelgilman/chances/README.md

     }, function (err, result) {

-      // err is a bolean
+      // if there is an err it will
-      // process result
+      // be true. then use result.errs
+      // to see what went wrong

     });